Stichting-MINIX-Research-Foundation/minix/minix/drivers/sensors/sht21/README.txt

 The measurement resolution is configurable in the chip, but this driver just uses the default maximum resolutions (12-bit for Humidity, 14-bit for temperature).
-It could probably be implemented with an ioctl() or by passing an argument via the service command, but it doesn't seem too useful at this time.
+It could probably be implemented with an ioctl() or by passing an argument via the minix-service command, but it doesn't seem too useful at this time.
 See the data sheet for the trade-off between faster conversion time and lower resolution.

 In testing, the temperature sensor reported a value several degrees higher than an indoor thermometer placed nearby.
 It doesn't appear to be a bug in the